-In both SOWFA and FLORIS, power is improved by misaligning the upstream turbine.
+- In both SOWFA and FLORIS, power is improved by misaligning the upstream turbine.
 In addition, more power is generated in the positive (CCW) yawed case than in the negative (CW) yawed case (see Fig. 2.)
 This asymmetry of wake steering, which has been documented previously, is an important result.
-For example, in the simulation study in Fleming et al. (2015), where two 5MW turbines are aligned directly in the flow, after deducting the power lost because of yaw on the first turbine, only positive yaw produces an overall gain in power for a case of two turbines separated by 7 diameters (note this wouldn't be true for example in certain partial overlap cases, but it demonstrates the important of this asymmetry in wake steering).

-In the original FLORIS model (Gebraad et al. (2016),) this asymmetry is captured by assuming that a wake has a certain natural deflection, even when operating in non-vawed conditions.
+For example, in Fleming et al. (2015), after deducting the power lost because of yaw on the first turbine, only positive yaw produces an overall gain in power for a case of two turbines separated by 7 diameters. - In the original FLORIS model (Gebraad et al. (2016),) this asymmetry is captured by assuming that a wake has a certain natural deflection, even when operating in non-yawed conditions.
 This offset was previously used to describe the asymmetry between positive and negative wake-steering angles.
-Conventionally, this natural offset angle was $0.13^{\circ}$ .
-This paper further reconsiders the source of this asymmetric behavior of the wake and its impact on the wind farm control strategy.
+However, this natural deflection in non-yawed conditions is not observed